MicroTed/ufs_ideal_run/README.md

 For the Thompson microphysics, input files can be downloaded with the get_thompson_tables.sh script.

-For more details see the documents in docs/ideal_docs  at https://github.com/LarissaReames-NOAA/GFDL_atmos_cubed_sphere/tree/ideal-periodic
+For more details see the documents in docs/ideal_processmodel_doc at https://github.com/MicroTed/ufs-weather-model/tree/ideal-periodic (originally created by Larissa Reames)